telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

     > Always specify a [DOCTYPE](http://www.sitepoint.com/web-foundations/doctypes/).
 Recommended DOCTYPEs include `HTML5`, `XHTML 1.1`, `XHTML 1.0 Strict` and `HTML4 Strict`.
 The `HTML4 Transitional` DOCTYPE fires the Quirks mode and should not be used. `XHTML 1.0 Transitional` works well in most cases, but may cause issues with the vertical positioning of icons.
 The correct syntax for [all DOCTYPEs](http://www.w3.org/QA/2002/04/valid-dtd-list.html) is provided on the [W3C website](http://www.w3.org/).

 * Internet Explorer compatibility modes are not supported.
 These modes can exhibit different behavior and rendering bugs as compared to the browser versions they emulate.
-* Windows Universal apps and Cordova for Windows environments are not supported, due to the [sandbox restrictions of the environment](https://msdn.microsoft.com/en-us/library/windows/apps/hh849625.aspx#Automatic_script_filtering).
+* Windows Universal apps and [Cordova for Windows 10](https://cordova.apache.org/docs/en/5.1.1/guide/platforms/win8/win10-support.html) environments are not supported, due to the [sandbox restrictions of the environment](https://msdn.microsoft.com/en-us/library/windows/apps/hh849625.aspx#Automatic_script_filtering).
 The recommended UI suite for this environment is [UI for Windows Universal](http://www.telerik.com/windows-universal-ui).
 * Unexpected behaviors that occur only in a hybrid application, but not in a standalone supported browser, are by default considered to be triggered by the hybrid environment and unrelated to Kendo UI.
 * It is highly advisable to use [Internet Explorer Edge mode](http://blogs.msdn.com/b/ie/archive/2010/06/16/ie-s-compatibility-features-for-site-developers.aspx) via a META tag or an HTTP header: